posted March 22, 2022

 Jalapeno Pomegranate Smoked Spiral Glazed Ham

 - 1 7-pound spiral cut smoked ham (bone in)

 - ½ cup jalapenos (seeded and finely diced)

 - 1 Tablespoon candied ginger

-Preheat your indirect grill, smoker, or oven to 325 degrees F.
+- Preheat.
+Preheat your smoker (or oven) to 325 degrees F.

-Brush the ham with half of the thickened glaze and place on the grill.
-Roast for an hour and a half, basting the ham with the cooking liquid every 15-20 minutes.
+- Glaze and smoke.
+Brush the ham with half of the thickened glaze and place it on the preheated smoker.
+Smoke for an hour and a half, basting the ham with the cooking liquid every 15-20 minutes.

-Turn the ham onto its' side and use a fork to loosen some of the spiral slices.
+- Finish cooking.
+Turn the ham onto its side and use a fork to loosen some of the spiral slices.
 Drizzle the whole ham with the remaining glaze and cook for an additional 30 minutes, spooning the cooking liquid over the ham occasionally.
-The internal temperature of the ham should read 145 degrees F.
+The internal temperature of the ham should read 140 degrees F.